SandraMarszalek/Neville-s-Algorithm/README.md

 # Neville's Algorithm
-A simple console app using neville's algoritm implementation.
+A simple console app using neville's algorithm implementation.
+Please let me know what can I do to make this code better.